Brown-Quantum-Initiative/2025_Hackathon_Challenge/README.md

 ---

-### ⁉️ Hidden Challenge
+### ⁉️ Hidden Challenge(s)

-This challenge will be revealed later in the day.
+Additional requirements—some mandatory, some optional—and challenge modifiers will be revealed throughout the day via our Discord channel.

+Edit: The 2 additional requirements, 2 modifiers, and 1 optional sidequest that were released throughout the competition been copied from Discord into the [extra](/extra.md) file.

 ---